lab-brussels-1/The-first-group/planning/development-strategy.md

 Since it is a home page we don't place much content but there should be links to the content with clear description.

-- [] \_a section with some general information about the uses of trees,tree
+- [ ] _A section with some general information about the uses of trees,tree
-  health and social impact(issue)
+  health and social impact_(issue)
-- []_there are links to different sources providing content about trees_
+- [ ] _there are links to different sources providing content about trees_

 ### Content: HTML